tdongsi/tdongsi.github.io/source/_posts/Vertica/2015-12-09-set-up-two-node-vertica-sandbox-vms-on-mac.markdown

 Installing latest version of Vertica on **CentOS 5** is NOT easy, if not impossible.
 CentOS 5 is offically dropped from support by HP Vertica.

 I tried to reinstall Vertica after encountering the error "Existing single-node localhost (loopback) cluster cannot be expanded" as mentioned above.
-Then, you might encounter this error when trying to install the latest version of Vertica:
+Then, I encountered this error when trying to install the latest version of Vertica (7.2):

 ``` plain Vertica installation error in CentOS 5
 ERROR with rpm_check_debug vs depsolve: